sebasmonia/pepita/README.md

 It's also useful to refine a search from results (highlight the text you want to add to the query and call with prefix arg).

+## Search parameters

+_Query text_: this is exacly what you would type in the search box in Splunk

+_From_: A time specification, or blank.

+_To_: A time specification, or blank.

+Splunk is really flexible with the format for the last two.
+For the full details see https://docs.splunk.com/Documentation/Splunk/7.2.4/SearchReference/SearchTimeModifiers, but the following examples can get you started:

+* -5d => five days ago
+* -30m => last thirty minutes
+* 2019-01-01T14:00:00 => Jan 1st 2019 at 2 PM
+* From: -3h To: -10m => events from 3 hours ago up to 10 minutes ago

 ## Results buffer

 The search runs in the background, and the results are displayed in a new buffer, in CSV format.
 From that buffer you can use:
-* J - to export to JSON
+* j - to export to JSON
-* H - to export to HTML
+* h - to export to HTML
 * ? - to see the parameters used in the query

 ## Roadmap